HotshotHD/PocketMorph/README.md

 #PocketMorph
-Please ask me for permission before forking/copying this plugin.
+Please ask me(@HotshotHD) for permission before forking/copying this plugin.
 Thanks.

 Transform into any mob with this PocketMine plugin!